-The Company's cash reserves will not be sufficient for the Company to fully fund its existing European Phase I/II clinical trial with L-DOS47 in Poland or the planned commencement of its U.S. Phase I trial or any of the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.
+The Company's cash reserves will not be sufficient for the Company to fully fund its existing LDOS001 European Phase I/II clinical study with L-DOS47 in Poland or its LDOS001 U.S. Phase I clinical study or any of the Company's other ongoing research and development, operating activities, working capital or capital expenditures for the next twelve months.